matthew-brett/dsfe/projects/progress.md

 * What you have tried so far.
 * What worked and what did not.
 * What you plan to do next.

+Please negotiate with your team about who prepares and does the progress report.
+Of course, like all work on the project, this counts towards your project contribution \- see the [rubric](rubric).